-Key audit matter

-Valuation of debt securities issued designated at fair value through profit and loss and the associated derivatives recorded at fair value.
+Key audit matter How our audit addressed the key audit matter Valuation of debt securities issued designated at fair We understood and evaluated the design and tested the value through profit and loss and the associated operational effectiveness of key controls over the valuation of derivatives recorded at fair value.
 In accordance with the accounting policies set out in Note 3 'Summary of Significant Accounting Policies' of the financial statements, the directors designate a portfolio of the company's issued debt securities at fair value through profit and loss (FVTPL).
-These securities are recorded in the balance sheet at fair value with DVA being recognised in other comprehensive income and the remaining changes in the fair value recorded in net revenues.
+These securities are recorded in the balance sheet at fair value.
+A debt valuation adjustment (DVA) is recorded through other comprehensive income and the remaining changes in the fair value are recorded in net revenues.